robcarver17/pysystemtrade/docs/backtesting.md

 ### Stage: Accounting

-The final stage is the all important accounting stage, which calculates p&l.
+The final stage is the all important accounting stage, which calculates P&L.

 #### Using the standard Account class